Kirtland's warbler: Diet

-It depends heavily during overwintering on the berries of lantana, which typically is an extremely common shrub a few years after agriculture has been abandoned in a particular field.
-It is also said to eat the berries of black torch and snowberry.
-Of 331 observations of two warblers on Eleuthera in 1986, 76% were of foraging in lantana, 8% were in Tournefortia volubilis, 4% in snowberry, 3.5% in Acacia choriophylla, 3.3% in black torch, 1.8% in wild lime, Zanthoxylum fagara, and 1% Casuarina equisetifolia.
-Plants they were found foraging in at less than 1% were Bumelia salicifolia, Pithecellobium keyense, Tabebuia bahamensis and Scleria lithosperma.
+It depends heavily during overwintering on the berries of Lantana involucrata, which is a very common successional shrub a few years after agriculture has been abandoned in a particular field.
+It is also said to eat the berries of Erithalis fruticosa and Chiococca alba.
+Of 331 observations of two warblers on Eleuthera in 1986, 76% were of foraging on Lantana, 8% were in Tournefortia volubilis, 4% in snowberry, 3.5% in Acacia rigens, 3.3% in Erithalis, 1.8% in Zanthoxylum fagara, and 1% Casuarina equisetifolia.
+Plants they were found foraging in at less than 1% were Sideroxylon salicifolium, Pithecellobium keyense, Tabebuia bahamensis and Scleria lithosperma.
 In its summering range this species feeds on blueberries and on insects such as spittlebugs, aphids and ants.

 Interactions with other species

-Jack pine is a species of somewhat smallish pine with a distribution that spans almost across North America.
+Jack pine is a species of pine with a distribution that spans almost across North America.
 Its cones open only after trees have been cleared away by forest fires or, after logging, in the summer sun.
 The ice age climate was somewhat drier overall and almost all of its present-day range was covered by solid ice as late as 10,000 to 15,000 years ago.
 Pollen analysis shows that the jack pine was almost non-existent between the Appalachian Mountains and the Great Plains during this period, with the possible exception of tiny isolated relict populations, which presents a mystery as to where the Kirtland's warbler survived during this period.
 Mayfield suggests that the species was restricted during this age to the southeastern Atlantic coast, which might explain its modern overwintering range in the Bahamas as opposed to Mexico, as well as why it appears to be closer related to Caribbean warbler species.
-The jack pine and the warbler likely immigrated into the Midwest 10,000 years ago.
+The jack pine and the warbler likely colonized the Midwest around 10,000 years ago.

 Without human intervention, the warblers are severely impacted by nest parasitism by the brown-headed cowbird.
 Blue jays prey on the nests and are a nuisance species because individual jays repeatedly allow themselves to get caught in the same traps used to exterminate the cowbirds of the nesting region.